Select Sport

 Select balls are used in the Olympic handball games, as well as in the World Championship and in the Danish, Swedish and Spanish men's handball leagues, among others.

 The company's U.S. subsidiary, Select Sport America, has contracts to supply soccer balls for the United Soccer League, National Premier Soccer League, NAIA, several NCAA Division II and Division III conferences, and state high school federations in Kentucky and Wisconsin.

 History

-It was founded in 1947 by Eigil Nielsen, the former goalkeeper of the Danish national football team.
+It was founded in 1947 by Eigil Nielsen, the former goalkeeper of the Denmark national team.

 In 1962, Select manufactured and marketed the first 32-panel ball.
 Based loosely on the geodesic dome designs of R. Buckminster Fuller, it consisted of 12 black pentagons and 20 white hexagons.
 The 32 panel configuration became the world standard for several decades.
 Select was also the first manufacturer of footballs without exterior lacing.

 Products

 Select Sport manufactures and commercializes a variety of products for several sports.
 The following chart contains all the product lines by the company.